-- ◆ The reversal of income and expenditure relating to the Networked Fire Services Partnership project, which does not form part of the Authority's General Fund (see Notes 2 and 22). - Expenditure and income related to the combination, which is excluded from the cost of services, but included in other operating expenditure. - ◆ Collection Fund adjustments (Note 16d). - ◆ Adjustments relating to short term accumulating absences (Note 16e).
+- The reversal of income and expenditure relating to the Networked Fire Services Partnership project, which does not form part of the Authority's General Fund (see Notes 1 and 21). - Collection Fund adjustments (Note 15d). - Adjustments relating to short term accumulating absences (Note 15e). - Transfers to or from usable reserves during the year, which are not included in the cost of services in the Comprehensive Income & Expenditure Statement.

-Comprehensive Income and Expenditure Statement 2016/17
+Comprehensive Income and Expenditure Statement 2017/18

 This statement shows the accounting cost in the year of providing services in accordance with generally accepted accounting practices, rather than the amount to be funded from taxation.
-Authorities raise taxation to cover expenditure in accordance with regulations; this may be different from the accounting cost.
+Authorities raise taxation to cover expenditure in accordance with statutory requirements; this may be different from the accounting cost.
 The taxation position is shown in both the Expenditure and Funding Analysis and the Movement in Reserves Statement.